NachtRaveVL/WiFiEsp-Continued/README.md

 Original library: https://github.com/bportaluri/WiFiEsp

 This version of the library is in maintenance-only mode.
 The intention is to continue the legacy of the original library, but made to work for modern compilation systems.
 No new features outside of that which the community or the original author provide are scheduled.
 Fixes through community pull requests are most appreciated.
+Please report bugs to issue tracker.
+Please no feature requests outside of pull requests.

 ## Introduction